choderalab/fahmunge/README.md

 4. Run with: `munge-fah-data --projects /data/choderalab/fah/projects.csv --outpath /data/choderalab/fah/munged-data --time 600 --nprocesses 16`
 5. To stop, control c when the script is in the "sleep" phase

-#### Single vs. multi process

-**This section needs to be updated**

-There is also a multiprocessing version in the `scripts/` folder.
-However, the scripts generate potentially large temporary files.
-The single process version seems to put less strain on the `/tmp` filesystem, so we prefer that right now.

 #### How it works

 Overall Pipeline (Core17/18):